 - 1/3 cup firmly packed dark brown sugar

 - small handfull of pistachio's roasted and chopped

 - Clean the pears and arrange them into an ovendish or baking tray (I quarter the pears).
 Sprinkle with some of the lemonjuice to prevent from browning.

-- Put the pear juice, the sugar and the cinnamon together in a small saucepan over medium high heat and let the sugar dissolve, Pour the sauce over the pears and make sure they each have a bit of sauce on them before putting it in the oven.
+- Put the pear juice, the sugar and the cinnamon together in a small saucepan over medium high heat and let the sugar dissolve, Add the butter and melt through the sauce.
+Pour the sauce over the pears and make sure they each have a bit of sauce on them before putting it in the oven.

 - Make sure you spoon a bit of the sauce on top of the pears regularly during the next 30 minutes or so or until the pears are done to your liking.
 Mine took 25 minutes.

 - Roast and chop your pistachio's.
 Make sure you prepare a plate for your pears and sprinkle the pistachio on top.
 You can eat the pears either warm or cold.